PaddlePaddle/PaddleRS/tutorials/train/README_en.md

   - Windows

-Windows users can download the Python and system version corresponding to the .whl format installation package from [this](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal) to local, take *GDAL‑3.3.3‑cp39‑cp39‑win_amd64.whl* as an example, use the pip tool installation:
+Windows users can download GDAL wheels from [this site](https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal).
+Please choose the wheel according to the Python version and the platform.
+Take *GDAL‑3.3.3‑cp39‑cp39‑win_amd64.whl* as an example, run the following command to install:

 ```shell
 pip install GDAL‑3.3.3‑cp39‑cp39‑win_amd64.whl
 ```

-### *Docker installation
+### *Docker Installation

 1. Pull from dockerhub: